Jackson-Barker/Code-Refactor-Jackson-Barker/README.md

 # Usage

-Use this site to read about the offerings from Horiseon.
+Use this site to read about the offerings from Horiseon Social Solution Services.

 # Screen Shot